Check Out These Amazing German Beer Steins That You Must-Have!

 Since their creation in the 14th century, beer steins have become a popular symbol of Germany and beer both.
 German beer steins come in all shapes, sizes, with lids, without lids, and made from many different materials such as metal, ceramic, and even wood.
 Our experts tracked down modern and antique beer steins that are the perfect new additions to your home bar.
 We even added some fun facts about their history along the way.
 What are you waiting for?
+These aren’t just unique beer glasses, they’re steins!
 Start scrolling and get your wallet ready, because you won’t be leaving this article without buying yourself a stein or two.

 Classic German Beer Stein with Lid